webpack --env prod

 This CANNOT be used in an async function.

-(amd-version)require(dependencies: String[], [callback: function(...)])
+require (amd-version)require(dependencies: String[], [callback: function(...)])

-will be called with the exports of each dependency in the dependencies
+Similar to require.ensure, this will split the given dependencies into a separate bundle that will be loaded asynchronously.
+The callback will be called with the exports of each dependency in the dependencies array.

 This feature relies on

-internally.
-If you use AMD with older browsers (e.g. Internet Explorer 11), remember to shimPromise
+Promiseinternally.
+If you use AMD with older browsers (e.g. Internet Explorer 11), remember to shimPromiseusing a polyfill such as es6-promise or promise-polyfill.

 require(['b'], function(b) {